kyledeguzmanx/fDev-API-CSUN-SRCNews/README.md

 ## HOW TO USE

 The API is currently available in the [RAPID API Marketplace](https://rapidapi.com/kyledeguzmanx/api/csun-src-news-data/).
+Find all my APIs on my profile on RapidAPI [@kyledeguzmanx](https://rapidapi.com/user/kyledeguzmanx)

 In order to use the API, you must sign in to the Rapid API platform.